 Mr. Davies is a Fellow of the Institute of Chartered Accountants in England and Wales, has an Honours degree in Mathematics and Management Studies.

-Domingo Mata, Vice President of Engineering:
+Leadership Team: Vice President of Engineering

 Domingo Mata started his career with Schlumberger.
 He worked on numerous projects worldwide and most unconventional basins in the continental US.
 He held operational, technical, consulting and business development roles.
 As Stimulation Domain Manager, Mr. Mata led a multi-disciplinary team integrated by Geologists, Petrophysicists, Geomechanics and Reservoir Engineers.
 His team impacted $75-400 million in operations per year.
 The unit focused on maximizing well productivity and delineating asset development strategies.
 His experience encompasses 200+ completion procedures (for both oil/gas, vertical/horizontal wells) for 30+ operators across different basins.
 He completed 6+ field development plans to determine optimum number of wells per drilling unit.
 In some cases, results increased reserves up to 15 % and reduced completion costs up to $300k per well.
 He has peer reviewed 30+ domestic and international projects, designed and taught 20+ workshops and courses for engineering staff, and mentored 30+ engineers.
 Besides technical competence, Mr. Mata has a strong operations background, his field assignment can be summarized in no less than 300 fractured wells, 5,000 completed stages and 1 billion pounds of sand safely placed across the continental US.
 Mr. Mata has a strong commitment with the Oil and Gas industry, participating in several Production Symposiums, publishing dozens of papers, reviewing publications for Oil and Gas Journals and authoring a book chapter on completion optimization for Unconventional Resources (Chapter 8 – Hydraulic Fracturing treatment Optimization, and Production Modeling.
 Unconventional Oil and Gas Resources Handbook.
 Y. Zee Ma and Stephen Holditch.
 2015).
 He holds a B.S. in Mechanical Engineering from Universidad Metropolitana (Caracas, Venezuela) and a M.S. in Petroleum and Natural Gas Engineering from West Virginia University.

-Stephen Miller, Vice President of Operations:
+Leadership Team: Vice President of Operations

-Mr. Miller has over 9 years of experience in the oil and gas industry, specializing in hydraulic fracturing, completions techniques, and production and treatment analysis.
+Stephen Miller has over 9 years of experience in the oil and gas industry, specializing in hydraulic fracturing, completions techniques, and production and treatment analysis.
 Prior to joining Highlands, Mr. Miller worked for 5 years for Integrated Petroleum Technologies (IPT), an industry recognized independent consulting firm focusing on hydraulic fracturing, completions, and stimulation design.
 Before joining IPT, Mr. Miller was a Technical Professional at Halliburton Energy Services where he was involved in hydraulic fracturing in West Texas.
 Mr. Miller has designed and treated fracture stimulation treatments in almost every major basin across the United States and Canada, as such, he brings a broad and unique combination of experiences to Highlands Natural Resources.
-Mr. Miller is also a co-inventor on several of Highlands Natural Resource’s pending patents and holds a BS in Petroleum Engineering from Texas A&M University.
+Mr. Miller is also a co-inventor on several of Highlands Natural Resource’s pending patents and holds a BS in Petroleum Engineering from Texas A&M

-Charles Cavness, Vice President of Finance:
+Leadership Team: Vice President of Land

 Mr. Childs is a petroleum geologist with over 5 years of experience in the oil and gas business.
 His first experience in the industry began tending wells in Pennsylvania during college.
 Mr. Childs Graduated from Colorado College with a Bachelor of Science (BS) degree in geology.
 After school Whit spent three years working for Recovery Energy, a small exploration company studying and working assets throughout the DJ basin.
 After Recovery, he joined Mendell Energy and helped analyze and evaluate assets for acquisition.
 Mr. Childs began working with Highlands in the fall of 2015.